LogicAndTrick/sledge-formats/Readme.md

         - Currently, visibility data is not parsed, it is kept as a binary blob.
         - Editing of lightmap data is currently not well supported and must be done manually.
         - The library does no checking to ensure that the indexes and offsets are correct.
 Possibly a higher-level library could wrap around this format to provide developers with a more flexible BSP creation experience.
+- Sledge.Formats.Packages - File package formats used by Quake/HL1/Source
+    - **PakPackage** - The PAK format used in Quake 1/2 and non-Steam Half-Life.
+    - **VpkPackage** - The VPK format used by post-SteamPipe Source engine games.
 - Sledge.Formats.Texture - Texture formats used by Quake and Half-Life
     - Wad
         - **WadFile** - The WAD format used by Quake 1 and Goldsource to store textures